-Words by Andrew Williams
+Words by Abigail Williams

 Several non-destructive testing options and approaches are available to engineers when inspecting parts made from composites in aerospace.